 Each week, families receive a purple folder with all announcements, permission slips, monthly calendar, and students' weekly behavior reports, that show how well their child(ren) met behavior expectations during the week.
 These folders are signed and returned to the school as evidence parents have received and read the materials, in keeping with our shared goals for students as partners in our mission.
+These folders are sent home on the first day of each school week, typically Mondays.
+Students' adults are encouraged to check it each week and take action to return any documents, follow up with teachers on any matters, and support students to complete their 'At Home Practice' packets.

-Each week, our family newsletter goes home to families.
+Each month, our family newsletter goes home to families.
 This allows us an opportunity to celebrate student achievement, share data around academics, attendance, and goals, and highlight upcoming school events.
 Newsletters are also shared on our website, which is updated regularly with school news and information.
 Every six weeks, we send home our mid-trimester report to families, informing them of students' academic achievement and progress toward goals.
 These reports include updated performance data that outlines students' academic proficiency in literacy development, targeted intervention action plans that maximize academic progress, and tangible supports for families to provide at home.
 Sage Collegiate communicates scholars' progress as compared to state standards to keep parents apprised of the students' individual, collective (whole group), and comparative (ranking within classroom) achievement.

-In addition to our outreach to families, teachers will answer phone calls from students and families up until 7:00 p.m.
-M - Th.
-This allows parents to ask teachers about students' homework and student progress.
-Additionally, teachers make biweekly Sunshine calls to allow parents to hear about the great choices their students make and how proud we are of students' progress.
-Families receive automated calls the night before school events to remind and encourage families' attendance and following any unexpected safety issues at the school (i.e., lockdown) to keep families informed and have transparent communication.
+Teachers will use Parent Square an app in Year 2 that will facilitate communication.
+Individual teachers will let families know of their availability outside of school and to what time they will return calls/email after school hours.
+Our school has an extended day, and Sage Collegiate teachers work exceptionally hard.
+Additionally, teachers make bi-weekly Sunshine calls to allow parents to hear about the great choices their students make and how proud we are of students'

+progress.
+Families receive automated notices the night before school events to remind and encourage families' attendance and following any unexpected safety issues at the school (i.e., lockdown) to keep families informed and have transparent communication.